wader/fq/format/midi/testdata/README.md

 The test and example MIDI files are located in the _testdata/midi_ folder.

-1. _format-0.mid_
+1. _reference.mid_
-MIDI format 0 reference file.
-Contains a single track with all supported MIDI events.
+Reference MIDI file for testing/development only (it is not a valid MIDI file), with two tracks:

-2. _format-1.mid_
+- _Track 0_: _empty_ track with only an _end-of-track_ event
-MIDI format 1 reference file.
-Contains two tracks:
+- _Track 1_: _instrument_ track with sequential examples of all decoded MIDI events

-- _Track 0_, a tempo track with the _Time Signature_ and _Tempo_ events
+2. _format-0.mid_
-- _Track 1_, with all the other supported MIDI events
+Basic MIDI format 0 test file.
+Contains a single track with only a _track name_ and _end-of-track_ events.

-3. _format-2.mid_
+3. _format-1.mid_
-MIDI format 2 reference file.
-Contains two tracks:
+Basic MIDI format 1 test file.
+Contains two tracks, each with only a _track name_ and _end-of-track_ events.

-- _Track 0_, a track with all supported MIDI events
+4. _format-2.mid_
-- _Track 1_, a reversed version of _Track 0_
+Basic MIDI format 2 test file.
+Contains two tracks, each with only a _track name_ and _end-of-track_ events.

-4. _empty.mid_
+5. _empty.mid_
 Empty MIDI file to verify MIDI decoder handles empty files.

-5. _unknown_chunks.mid_
+6. _unknown_chunks.mid_
 MIDI file with non-MIDI chunks interleaved between the _MTrk_ track chunks.

 6. _key_signatures.mid_